owInteractive/frontfy-cli/README.md

 | MAIL_SENDER_PW  | null | The sender's password |
 | MAIL_RECEIVER  | null | Put here the receiver e-mail |

-### Panel
+##### Panel Authentication

 The project contains a Redis administration panel.
-To enter access http://localhost:3301/panel/auth, access with these temporary credentials (below we will see that it will be necessary to generate a project in Firebase for your application).

-Writing...
+To access this panel you must have a [Firebase Authentication](https://firebase.google.com/docs/auth) user and password.
+Create a new project in Firebase, inside the Frontfy Project access the file *src/assets/js/services/firebase/config.js* and configure with your exclusive Firebase API Configuration.

 License
 ----